Molokan History

 "... on 30 August 1921 the Commissariat of Justice ... told courts that exemption could be granted only to members of sects that had included refusal of military service among their obligatory dogmas prior to the revolution and whose members had been convicted and punished for that refusal by the tsarist government.
 Such sects included Dukhobors, Mennonites, Molokans and some Old Believers; but Baptists were not among them."

-The Last Jumper in the Empire--Alksander Prokhanov
+The Last Jumper in the Empire — Alksander Prokhanov

-Molokans in 1870s Russia
+Spiritual Christians in 1870s Russia

 1905 — Russia, Chapter 17 — Among the Heretics — by Donald Mackenzie Wallace — Over period of thirty-five years, Wallace traveled Europe and Russia.
 In the 1870s he documented his long religous conversations with Molokans he met along the Volga, near Samara.
 I published this excellent historic chapter in my 1980 Molokan Directory, and just found the entire book on-line.
 He describes a false prophet Elija (Belozvorof), the Jumpers, Khlisti, and evaluates what he sees from his perspective.
 Chapter 17 is 35K, the entire book is about 1700K.
 Be patient if you don't have a fast connection.